Kitbashery/kitbashery.github.io/index.md

 [ToolTip("Your tooltip text")]
 ```

-Sometimes with very obviouslty named fields that are self explanitory it isn't necessary to add a tooltip attribute, but in most cases it is prefered.
+Sometimes with very obviously named fields that are self explanatory it isn't necessary to add a tooltip attribute, but in most cases it is preferred.

 In some cases it is prefered to be more strict than Microsoft's conventions such as var is rarely if ever used, instead a known type should be used.
 Additionally when checking if statements == true/false is always used instead of if(variableName) These two practices are done to reduce ambiguity.